wouterken/crystalruby/README.md

 $ gem install crystalruby
 ```

-Crystal Ruby requires some basic initialization options inside a crystalruby.yaml file in the root of your project.
+`crystalruby` requires some basic initialization options inside a crystalruby.yaml file in the root of your project.
 You can run `crystalruby init` to generate a configuration file with sane defaults.

 ```bash